 At the center of the Counterpoint show, a large torso-like slab sits on a wooden silt-base.
 Children liken it to a pencil sharpener.
 Adults and children alike peer into the hole drilled into the stone checking to see if there was something meant to be seen.
 The work, The Inner Stone was created in the later part Noguchi’s life.
 At that point, Noguchi had set up a studio in Mure on the Shikoku Island and had assistants working with him.
 Previously, he did his works mostly himself.
 At the studio in Mure, Japanese sculptor Masatoshi Izumi recounts how Noguchi would leave harvested stones for one, two years so it would heal, change color, and wait for stone’s beauty to emerge again.

 In the same documentary, Isamu Noguchi: Stones and Papers, the young Izumi recounts how as a young Japanese, he shared with Noguchi his wish of living the lifestyle of the West.
-To which Noguchi, who was there to be removed from that lifestyle, says, it is the lifestyle you have here in Mure that you would come to realise is much more what you would enjoy.
+To which Noguchi, who was in Mure to take a break from that lifestyle, says, “it is the lifestyle you have here in Mure that you would come to realise is much more what you would enjoy.”

 When I took visitors on the docent-led tours, I often liked to give the analogy of a jade carver who needs to have an eye for seeing the potential in the jade to decide how best to carve the stone.
 The stones are one of a kind.
 Likewise, the sculptor has to feel the stone in order to be able to highlight the stone’s best qualities.